slowmist/Web3-Project-Security-Practice-Requirements/README.md

 ### 3. Basic Security Configuration Requirements

+- Make sure that use of an effective CI/CD Pipeline, see: [CI/CD Pipeline for Smart Contracts](https://docs.tenderly.co/forks/guides/ci-cd-pipeline-for-smart-contracts)；
 - Make sure that the official email uses well-known service providers, such as: Gmail;
 - Make sure that the official email account opens MFA function;
 - Make sure that the use of well-known domain name service providers, such as: GoDaddy;